shinglyu/MusicPupil-tf/feature_extractor/README.md

-python extract_features.py # Generates the json features python split_and_export.py # Use K-fold splitting and export the features into CSV
+python extract_features.py # Generates the .feature.csv files
+python split_and_collectt.py # Use K-fold splitting and collect the features CSV files into a single concatenated training and testing CSV

 TODO:
 - argparse for extract_features.py